awslabs/data-solutions-framework-on-aws/website/docs/intro.md

 ### Create the EMR Serverless Application and execution role

-We will now use [***SparkEmrServerlessRuntime***](constructs/library/03-Processing/01-spark-emr-serverless-runtime.mdx).
-In this step we create an EMR Serverless appliction, create an execution IAM role, to which we will grant read write access for both `bronze` and `silver` buckets.
+We will now use [***SparkEmrServerlessRuntime***].
+In this step we create an EMR Serverless appliction, create an execution IAM role, to which we will grant read write access to the created S3 bucket.

+In `lib/dsf-example-stack.ts`

 <Tabs>
   <TabItem value="typescript" label="TypeScript" default>

-  In `lib/dsf-example-stack.ts`
   ```typescript

   // Use DSF on AWS to create Spark EMR serverless runtime